thomashug/forge-formatter-plugin/README.md

 # Forge Formatter Plugin

-As much as [Forge](http://forge.github.com) is a great tool - the code it generates looks usually not very cleaned up.
-This plugin is intended to help you getting source code nice and readable after generation.
+As much as [Forge](http://forge.github.com) is a great tool - the code it generates is usually not in your preferred code styling.
+This plugin is intended to help you getting source code nice and readable after generation, in the way you want it.

 The formatter plugin currently supports only Java source formatting.
-Other file formats might be added at a later version.
+Other file formats might be added in a later version.

 ## Installation